- Home

 - rostering and shift patterns

-- choice of appropriate personal protective equipment (PPE)
+- choice of right personal protective equipment (PPE)

 -

-Climate change impact: increased intensity of extreme weather events, heatwaves, flooding and coastal inundation could damage our buildings or equipment.
+Climate change impacts: Increased intensity of extreme weather events, heatwaves, flooding and coastal inundation could damage our buildings or equipment.

 This can include: